stephanbcbauer/standards.catena-x.github.io/docs/internal/how-to-onboard-teams-to-any-environment.md

 ---
-title: How to onboard product-teams in Hotel Budapest
+title: How To Onboard Product-Teams To Any Environment
-slug: /how-to-onboard-teams-in-hotel-budapest
+slug: /how-to-onboard-teams-to-any-environment
 ---

 :::info